 - The protagonist of Donald E. Westlake's novel Help I am Being Held Prisoner has the extremely unfortunate last name of Kunt (pronounced Koont, and he insists on the umlauts, or little dots above the u* ).
 This would be bad enough under ordinary circumstances, but when he goes to prison it threatens to become completely intolerable.

 - Walk Two Moons has a family called the Winterbottoms (one of the characters mocks this by drawing a cartoon of someone surnamed "Ice-Bottom"), and a mysterious woman named Mrs Cadaver (which a character points out is another word for "corpse").

-- Several episodes of Hill Street Blues featured a character who was a struggling comic who was stuck with the unfortunate name of Vic Hitler.
+- Several episodes of Hill Street Blues feature a character who is a struggling comic who is stuck with the unfortunate name of Vic Hitler.

 - In an episode of Inspector George Gently one of the suspects is a retired wrestler who still goes by his stage name.
 He is made to admit his actual name, and reveals his last name is Fairy.